malonkey1/Synergist/readme.md

 - Stone Composition with a Golem

-- Once Doppleganger pets are made more widely available, make a Twin set of some kind.
-If we alter Natural Instinct, this would likely become where Regen's powers get put for lack of a better place, alongside elements of Empathy.
+- ~Once Doppleganger pets are made more widely available, make a Twin set of some kind.
+If we alter Natural Instinct, this would likely become where Regen's powers get put for lack of a better place, alongside elements of Empathy.~ (see above)

 # Useful tidbits